yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 If a server compromise is detected, the pinning secret MUST be rotated immediately, but the server MUST still accept valid tickets that use the old, compromised key.
-Clients who still hold old pinning tickets will remain vulnerable to MITM attacks, but those that connect to the correct server will immediately receive new tickets.
+Clients that still hold old pinning tickets will remain vulnerable to MITM attacks, but those that connect to the correct server will immediately receive new tickets.

 ## Disaster Recovery